Attryy/Setting-up-your-Python-ML-system/README.md

 ## _Section 3_ - Adding some aliases to .bashrc

 Add the block below to your .bashrc file.
 Replace '/home/username' in the block below with the path to your home directory.
+Note that I call my Python "py36".
+I also have Python 3.4 installed, which I invoke with "py34", to be clear which version I am using.
+If you will only use the one version, then you could simple call it "py3" for example.
 ```
 # PYTHON 3.6.1
 alias py36='/home/username/.ml36/bin/python3.6' # to use this Python